Skip to Content Facebook Feature Image

 Currency traders work at the foreign exchange dealing room of the KEB Hana Bank headquarters in Seoul, South Korea, Thursday, Nov.
 14, 2024.
 (AP Photo/Ahn Young-joon)

-But a 2.3% drop for Cisco Systems was helping to keep indexes in check, even though the tech giant reported stronger profit for the latest quarter than analysts expected.
+Cisco Systems’ 2.1% drop weighed on the market, even though the tech giant reported stronger profit for the latest quarter than analysts expected.
 Investors may have been looking for it to raise its financial forecasts more, analysts suggested.

-Some of the stocks that have felt the biggest bump from Trump's election also lost momentum.
-Tesla fell 3.5% and was on track for just its second loss since Election Day.
-It's run by Elon Musk, who has become a close Trump ally.
+Some of the stocks that got the biggest bump from Trump’s election also lost momentum.
+Tesla fell 5.8% for just its second loss since Election Day.
+It’s run by Elon Musk, who has become a close Trump ally.

-Smaller stocks were also lagging the rest of the market by a bit, and the Russell 2000 index of small stocks was down 0.3%.
-It's a turnaround from the election's immediate aftermath, when the thought was that an “America First” president would mean better things for companies that do business domestically rather than big multinationals that could be hurt by tariffs and trade wars.
+Smaller stocks also fell harder than the rest of the market, and the Russell 2000 index of small stocks lost 1.4%.
+It’s a turnaround from the election’s immediate aftermath, when the thought was that an “America First” president would benefit domestically focused companies more than big multinationals that could be hurt by tariffs and trade wars.

 A separate report, meanwhile, suggested the U.S. job market remains solid.
 Fewer U.S. workers applied for unemployment benefits last week in the latest signal that layoffs aren’t taking off.

-In stock markets abroad, European indexes were higher, including a 1.3% jump for Germany’s DAX.
+In stock markets abroad, European indexes rose, including a 1.4% jump for Germany’s DAX.
 Asian markets were mixed, meanwhile.
 Hong Kong’s Hang Seng dropped 2%, but South Korea’s Kospi added 0.1%.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.